SudaisRehman/SudaisRehman/README.md

 - ⚡ Fun fact: ...
 -->
 ##  Hi 👋, I'm Sudais Rehman
-A skilled Flutter Developer and Computer Systems Engineer from the University of Engineering and Technology, Peshawar.
-I am passionate about creating efficient, user-friendly mobile applications that provide real-world solutions.
-Currently, I am open to new opportunities in mobile and front-end development.
+I am a dedicated Flutter Developer and Computer Systems Engineer from the University of Engineering and Technology, Peshawar.
+I am currently working as a Flutter Developer at Zoobi Apps in Islamabad.
+I am passionate about building efficient, user-friendly mobile applications that provide real-world solutions.
+I am also open to exploring new opportunities to grow my skills further.
 ---
 # 🔭 Projects I've Worked On:
 🖼️ Gallery Saver Plus